Reductions of modular Galois representations of Slope (2,3): The Jordan-Hölder series of

 Let us collect what we can infer about the Jordan-Hölder factors of $X_{r-2}$ by \cref{lem:JHTensor} from looking at the short exact sequence

-\begin{itemize} \item The left-hand side has minimal dimension $3$ for $a'' = p+1$, the right-hand side has minimal dimension $2 \cdot 3 = 6$ for $a'' = 1$. \item Regarding the number of Jordan-Hölder factors, \begin{itemize} \item the left-hand side has the minimal number of Jordan-Hölder factors $1$ for $a'' = p+1$, \item whereas the right-hand side has minimal number of Jordan-Hölder factors $2$ for $a'' = 1$, and \item in the generic case $a'' \in \{ 2, \ldots, p-3 \}$, both sides have $3$ Jordan-Hölder factors. \end{itemize} \item Under the conditions of \cref{lem:XrInXr1InXr2}, there are at least $3$ Jordan-Hölder factors in $X_{r-2}$.
+\begin{itemize} \item The left-hand side has minimal dimension $3$ for $a'' = p-1$, the right-hand side has minimal dimension $2 \cdot 3 = 6$ for $a'' = 1$. \item Regarding the number of Jordan-Hölder factors, \begin{itemize} \item the left-hand side has $2$ Jordan-Hölder factors for $a'' = p-2$, \item the left-hand side has the minimal number of Jordan-Hölder factors $1$ for $a'' = p-1$, \item whereas the right-hand side has minimal number of Jordan-Hölder factors $2$ for $a'' = 1$, and \item in the generic case $a'' \in \{ 2, \ldots, p-3 \}$, both sides have $3$ Jordan-Hölder factors. \end{itemize} \item Under the conditions of \cref{lem:XrInXr1InXr2}, there are at least $3$ Jordan-Hölder factors in $X_{r-2}$.
 Because $X_{r''} \otimes V_2$ has by \cref{prop:JHXrppxV2} only $6$ Jordan-Hölder factors, $X_{r-2}$ has by the epimorphism $X_{r''} \otimes V_2 \twoheadrightarrow X_{r-2}$ between $3$ and $6$ Jordan-Hölder factors. \end{itemize}